 - Sasol: The international integrated chemicals and energy company develops and commercialises technologies, and builds and operates world-scale facilities to produce a range of high-value product streams, including liquid fuels, chemicals and low-carbon electricity.

 - Petroleum Agency South Africa (PASA): Promotes exploration for onshore and offshore oil and gas resources, and their optimal development.

-- Petronet owns, operates, manages and maintains a network of 3 000 km of high-pressure petroleum and gas pipelines, on behalf of the Government.
+- Petronet: Owns, operates, manages and maintains a network of 3 000 km of high pressure petroleum and gas pipelines, on behalf of government.

-- The National Energy Regulator of South Africa is the regulatory authority for electricity, piped gas and petroleum pipelines.
+- National Energy Regulator of South Africa: It is the regulatory authority for electricity, piped gas and petroleum pipelines.

 - The National Nuclear Regulator is responsible for safety standards and regulatory practices for the protection of people, property and the environment against nuclear damage.

 - The Nuclear Energy Corporation of South Africa is responsible for undertaking and promoting research and development in the field of nuclear energy and radiation sciences.
 It is also responsible for processing source material, including uranium enrichment, and cooperating with other institutions, locally and abroad, on nuclear and related matters.

 - The South African National Energy Development Institute is mandated to stimulate innovation in energy research and development, transform the gender and race profile of researchers in the sector, and improve South Africa’s competitiveness in energy research internationally.